daptx/daptx.github.io/dorian/RE-Dorian-Report.md

 ## Original Study Information

-**summarize Wang et al (2016) similar to the Holler (2021) summary below**
+The original study by Wang et al (2016 used **summarize Wang et al (2016) similar to the Holler (2021) summary below**

 Holler (2021) losely replicated the methods of Wang et al (2016) for the case of Hurricane Dorian's landfall on the U.S. mainland during the 2019 Atlantic Hurricane season.
 Data was based on Twitter Search API queries for ....